carolineladouce/scan-payment-card/README.md

 # Scan Payment Card

 This is my implementation of the [How to scan payment cards](https://anuragajwani.medium.com/how-to-scan-payment-cards-using-vision-framework-in-ios-9ab7394f7e94) tutorial by Anurag Ajwani (thanks Anurag!).
-This project uses Swift, UIKit, AVFoundation, and Vision Framework.
+This project is built programmatically using Swift, UIKit, AVFoundation, and Vision Framework.

 ## My Changes